rjfuhrman42/rjfuhrman42/README.md

 - 👋 Hi, I’m Reid Fuhrman
 - 👀 I’m interested in Fullstack Web Development!
-- 🌱 I’m currently learning Javascript, React, Gatsby, Node, OAuth2.
+- 🌱 I’m currently learning React, React-native, JavaScript, Elixir, PostgreSQL and more.
 - 💞️ I’m looking to collaborate on anything web development related!
 - 📫 How to reach me: reidjf77@gmail